 For my basic homemade chicken feed recipe, I use:

-You can do the research about the ingredients for this organic mix here, but you’ll find when combined, this recipe yields between 16 – 18% protein – for a growing pullet and a layer, that’s the optimum amount of protein.
+You can do the research about the ingredients, but you’ll find this recipe yields between 16 – 18% protein – for a growing pullet and a layer, that’s the optimum amount of protein.

 Both wheat and peas are great for protein (wheat has about 17% protein while the peas are about 24%).
 The oats are an excellent source of fiber in a homemade recipe, while the sesame and sunflower seeds are great for fat.

 There’s some controversy about the amount of mealworms a chicken should eat.
 Given the ability to forage, hens will consume large quantities of bugs – which are almost pure protein.

 However, if a chicken eats too much protein, she can develop kidney and other problems.
 When it comes to mealworms, add a 1/2 cup to their daily ration to start with, and let your chicken tell you if she needs more.
 If they seem like they need a protein bump, add another 1/2 cup or so of the meal worms.

 While I believe it’s best to offer live mealworms, not everyone has the time or energy to raise them for a homemade recipe (or the desire, they’re bugs after all!).
 That’s okay – freeze dried ones provide a nice protein bump to your homemade grain too, and they’re easier to store.

 2. Sprout Your Seeds